dstroy0/embedded_types/CONTRIBUTING.md

 they expand to nothing. `EMBED_ALIGN` and `EMBED_ALIAS` cost correctness.
 The `#if` does not distinguish the two.

-State the mechanism, not a consumer.
-These headers are shared.
-A block naming what one library does with a macro, or naming a part it was measured on, documents a relationship instead of the macro.
+State the mechanism.
+These headers are shared, and a block naming what one library does with a macro, or naming a part it was measured on, documents a relationship instead of the macro.

 ## What belongs here

 The test is whether it is machinery or a domain fact.

-Machinery is anything a library above would otherwise define for itself: a width, a word, an attribute wrapper, a static assertion, a feature probe, an argument count.
+Machinery is anything a library above would otherwise define for itself, such as a width, a word, an attribute wrapper, a static assertion, a feature probe, or an argument count.
 Define it once, here.

 A domain fact belongs to the library that has the opinion.
 A pool size, a protocol timer, a buffer count.
 Those never come here, whatever their prefix looks like.